kpruehss/magicFolder/notes.md

 What would need to happen?

 * get filenames
   * use `scandir()` on the invoking directory which returns an interator.
-Loop through the iterator and split the filename and extension.
+* Loop through the iterator and split the filename and extension.
 Use conditionals to assign extensions to their arch-type ie. .txt to Documents.
-Then assign it all to a dictionary, using arch-types as key and the files as values
+* Assign it all to a dictionary, using arch-types as key and the files as values